A note on the Schottky problem

 is $n+1$, i.e., the {\it logarithmic\ Kodaira\ dimension} of $Y$ is $n$.
 We observe that the notion of being of logarithmic general type is weaker than that of being of general type. \\ Let $\A_g:=\G_g\ba \H_g$ be the Siegel modular variety of degree $g$, that is, the moduli space of principally polarized abelian varieties of dimension $g$.
 So far it has been proved that $\A_g$ is of general type for $g\geq 7.$ At first Freitag \cite{Fr1} proved this fact when $g$ is a multiple of $24$.
 Tai \cite{T} proved this for $g\geq 9$ and Mumford \cite{Muf2-1} proved this fact for $g\geq 7.$ On the other hand, $\A_g$ is known to be unirational for $g\leq 5\,:$ Donagi \cite{DO0} for $g=5,$ Clemens \cite{Cl} for $g=4$ and classical for $g\leq 3.$ For $g=3,$ using the moduli theory of curves, Riemann \cite{Rie}, Weber \cite{We} and Frobenius \cite{Frob} showed that $\A_3(2):=\G_3(2)\ba \H_3$ is a rational variety and moreover gave $6$ generators of the modular function field $K(\G_3(2))$ written explicitly in terms of derivatives of odd theta functions at the origin.
-So $\A_3$ is a unirational variety with a Galois covering of a rational variety of degree $[\G_3:\G_3(2)]=1,451,520.$ Here $\G_3(2)$ denotes the principal congruence subgroup of $\G_3$ of level $2.$ Furthermore it was shown that $\A_3$ is stably rational~(cf. \cite{KS, Bo-K}).
+So $\A_3$ is a unirational variety with a Galois covering of a rational variety of degree $[\G_3:\G_3(2)]=1,451,520.$ Here $\G_3(2)$ denotes the principal congruence subgroup of $\G_3$ of level $2.$ Furthermore it was shown that $\A_3$ is stably rational~(cf. \cite{Bo-K,KS}).
 For a positive integer $k$, we let $\G_g(k)$ be the principal congruence subgroup of $\G_g$ of level $k$.
 Let $\A_g(k)$ be the moduli space of abelian varieties of dimension $g$ with $k$-level structure.
 It is classically known that $\A_g(k)$ is of logarithmic general type for $k\geq 3$ (cf. \cite{Muf2-1}).
 Wang \cite{W1, W2} gave a different proof for the fact that $\A_2(k)$ is of general type for $k\geq 4.$ On the other hand, the relation between the Burkhardt quartic and abelian surfaces with 3-level structure was established by H. Burkhardt \cite{Bu} in 1890.
 We refer to \cite[\S\, IV.2,~pp.\,132--135]{H-S} for more detail on the Burkhardt quartic.
 In 1936, J.~A. Todd \cite{To} proved that the Burkhardt quartic is rational. van der Geer \cite{vdG2} gave a modern proof for the rationality of $\A_2(3)$.
-The remaining unsolved problems are summarized as follows\,: \\ {\bf Problem 1.}\quad Are $\A_4,\ \A_5$ stably rational or rational\,? \\ {\bf Problem 2.}\quad Discuss the (uni)rationality of $\A_6.$ \\ We already mentioned that $\A_g$ is of general type if $g\geq 7.$ It is natural to ask if the subvarieties of $\A_g\,(g\geq 7)$ are of general type, in particular the subvarieties of $\A_g$ of codimension one.
-Freitag \cite{Fr6} showed that there exists a certain bound $g_0$ such that for $g\geq g_0,$ each irreducible subvariety of $\A_g$ of codimension one is of general type.
-Weissauer \cite{Wei2} proved that every irreducible divisor of $\A_g$ is of general type for $g\geq 10.$ Moreover he proved that every subvariety of codimension $\leq g-13$ in $\A_g$ is of general type for $g\geq 13.$ We observe that the smallest known codimension for which there exist subvarieties of $\A_g$ for large $g$ which are not of general type is $g-1.\ \A_1\times \A_{g-1}$ is a subvariety of $\A_g$ of codimension $g-1$ which is not of general type. \\ {\bf Remark A.4.}\quad Let $\M_g$ be the coarse moduli space of curves of genus $g$ over $\BC.$ Then $\M_g$ is an analytic subvariety of $\mathcal A_g$ of dimension $3g-3.$ It is known that $\M_g$ is rational for $g=2,4,5,6.$ In 1915 Severi proved that $\M_g$ is unirational for $g\leq 10$ (see E. Arbarello and E. Sernesi's paper \cite{A-S} for a modern rigorous proof).
-The unirationality of $\M_{12}$ was proved by E. Sernesi \cite{Se} in 1981.
-Three years later the unirationality of $\M_{11}$ and $\M_{13}$ was proved by M.~C. Chang and Z. Ran \cite{C-R}.
-So the Kodaira dimension $\kappa(\M_g)$ of $\M_g$ is $-\infty$ for $g\leq 13.$ In 1982 Harris and Mumford \cite{H-M} proved that $\M_g$ is of general type for odd $g$ with $g\geq 25$ and $\kappa(\M_{23})\geq 0.$ J. Harris \cite{H} proved that if $g\geq 40$ and $g$ is even, $\M_g$ is of general type.
-In 1987 D. Eisenbud and J. Harris \cite{Eis-H} proved that $\M_g$ is of general type for all $g\geq 24$ and $\M_{23}$ has the Kodaira dimension at least one.
-In 1996 P. Katsylo \cite{Ka} showed that $\M_3$ is rational and hence $\mathcal A_3.$ \\ {\bf Remark A.5.} For more details on the geometry and topology of $\mathcal A_g$ and compactifications of $\mathcal A_g$, we refer to \cite{Al1, F-C, Fr5, vdG1, vdG3, G0, G-H, I0, L-W, M-M, Sat1, Sat2, Sat3, W1}.
+The remaining unsolved problems are summarized as follows: